hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 Response options: Strongly disagree (1) – Strongly agree (7)

-The post feels like an advertisement
-This post promotes a particular viewpoint
-The post is an advertisement
+_PK1_value_ - The post feels like an advertisement _PK2_value_ - This post promotes a particular viewpoint _PK3_value_ - The post is an advertisement
-The post is intended to influence your opinion
+_PK4_value_ - The post is intended to influence your opinion

+*In the original dataset, this measure appears as PK_1_1, PK_1_2, PK_1_3 etc depending on which advertisement was viewed, the columns here are those in 'imprint_df' which reformats the dataset structure into long form*

+_PK_ - averaged score

 ---

-To what extent do you agree or disagree with the message promoted by the post?
+_agree_value_ - To what extent do you agree or disagree with the message promoted by the post?
 Response options: Strongly disagree (1) – Strongly agree (7)

 ---